John-Robbins/tbp/docs/docs/thoughts.md

 In the overall [documentation](https://docs.github.com/en/actions) I found the organization a little confusing.
 For example, the [Writing workflows](https://docs.github.com/en/actions/writing-workflows) list what I assumed was a table of contents for 27 articles about workflows that you should read in order.
 For example, it lists [Using workflow templates](https://docs.github.com/en/actions/writing-workflows/using-workflow-templates) followed by [Choosing when your workflow runs](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs).
 However, reading [Using workflow templates](https://docs.github.com/en/actions/writing-workflows/using-workflow-templates), does not have any link for the [Choosing when your workflow runs](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs), those it does have links for other parts of the documentation.
 My goal was to read a logical flow through learning about workflows starting from zero, but I was wandering to places that assumed I'd read something else previously.

 The workflow documentation got into details quickly, when I was simply trying to get a handle on [Building and testing Python](https://docs.github.com/en/actions/use-cases-and-examples/building-and-testing/building-and-testing-python).
 Personally, I feel it would be better to have a step-by-step tutorial of a simple calculator program.
 You start with the code, and you build the action step by step.
 The idea is that by the end the entire YAML file shows building, linting, and testing.
 The repository has everything in place so that PRs trigger the proper workflow and so on.
 That's what I ended up doing on a throw away repository to see how everything fit together.
 If this is something that GitHub doesn't feel is a good fit for the documentation, someone should do this in their blog as they would get a lot of traffic.
+KEY POINT: It has to be kept up to date!

 In all the documentation is pretty good, but a good walk through at the start would be great to have.
 The other issue is that the docs go deep fast, and I felt there's a lot of middle ground missing.
 I ended up with a monolithic workflow [file](https://github.com/John-Robbins/tbp/blob/b14ea797cb76c26c33005a4ce7ec768be4ec7a92/.github/workflows/Code-CI.yml) where I was installing, type checking, linting, testing, and producing code coverage on each operating system in the matrix.
 I knew that wasn't what I wanted in the long run but wasn't sure what the best practices were for a GitHub Action.